Digestey/lw-sqs-ss25/README.md

 ## 🧩 Description

 DexQuiz is a full-stack quiz app built with FastAPI and MySQL.
 It presents users with hints about a Pokémon (such as base stats and Pokédex descriptions), and challenges them to guess the correct name.
+It includes a highscore table, viewable and postable only when you are logged in.

 ---